Nick's Picks

 Café Nin

 My take: Restored Porfirian mansion on Havre in Juárez with exposed brick, a mezzanine and a patio out back.
 Pastries piled everywhere and baked in house.
-The guava roll and the huevos rancheros are both excellent.
-Went back every morning we were nearby.
+Order the guava roll and the huevos rancheros.
+Went back every morning we were nearby, then we'd walk down to Chapultepec Park to start the day, the Tamayo Museum and the Castle are both inside.

 Tacos & Casual Eats